Central Belt

 The Central Belt of Scotland is the area of highest population density within Scotland.
-Depending on the definition used, it has a population of between 2.4 and 4.2 million (the country's total was around 5.4 million in 2019), including multiple major Scottish settlements such as Paisley, Glasgow, East Kilbride, Livingston, and Edinburgh.
+Depending on the definition used, it has a population of between 2.4 and 4.2 million (the country's total was around 5.4 million in 2019), including multiple major Scottish settlements such as Ayr, Paisley, Glasgow, East Kilbride, Livingston, Kilmarnock and Edinburgh.

 Despite the name, it is not geographically central (Note: The geographical centre of Scotland lies far to the north of the modern population heartlands.
 Various locations have been suggested including White Bridge on the B846 east of Schiehallion and a site near the village of Newtonmore in Badenoch.) but is nevertheless at the "waist" of Scotland on a conventional map and the term "central" is used in many local government, police, and NGO designations.
 It was formerly known as the Midlands or Scottish Midlands, but this term has fallen out of fashion.
 The Central Belt lies between the Highlands to the north and the Southern Uplands to the south.

 In the early 21st century, predictions were made that due to economic migration indicators, the urban areas of Glasgow and Edinburgh, whose centres are approximately 41 miles apart, could merge to create a megalopolis over the coming decades.